mostafaadawy/MoWhatsAppy/README.md

 - In other terminal same path
 - > npm install
 - > npm run dev

+## Next we will implement all Needed APIs

 - we will modify the user model where we will verify the registeration email if note